 Image source:

-Location and Role
+Location and Global Role

-The WHO is headquartered in Geneva, Switzerland, and operates globally through a network of regional offices.
-Its primary role is to guide and monitor international health matters, set health-related norms and standards, and promote evidence-based policy options.
+The World Health Organization (WHO) is based in Geneva, Switzerland, and functions globally through a network of regional offices.
+The WHO’s primary mandate is to oversee and guide international health issues, establish necessary health standards, and endorse policies based on empirical evidence.

-Alarming Non-Compliance in India
+Alarming Non-Compliance in India's Dairy Sector

 Financial Indicators and Market Impact

-Important Events and Findings
+Key Events and Findings

 Future Plans and Recommendations